Jack Reacher: Demeanor and personality

 Reacher, who has no background in studying genetics, claims that he is genetically predisposed to a vagrant lifestyle in Never Go Back.
 He says that some populations have a "natural wanderlust" such as the British Empire, the Vikings, and the Polynesians.
 He recognizes the economic reasons for their voyages but argues that "some of them could not stop" traveling.
 He believes when prehistoric humans lived in small bands a gene evolved to prevent inbreeding.
-As a result "every generation and every small band had at least one person who had to wander" leading to "mixing up of gene pools" being "healthier all around."
+As a result, "every generation and every small band had at least one person who had to wander" leading to "mixing up of gene pools" being "healthier all around."

 Reacher has a love for music, especially blues.
 That affinity inspires Reacher to get off the bus at the start of Killing Floor.
 He also speaks of it to detectives investigating an early-morning suicide on a near-deserted New York subway near a blues club on Bleecker Street.
 He is scathing in his dismissal of traditional religious proselytizing.

 In A Wanted Man Reacher says that he is a bad driver.
 He doesn't have a driver's license.
 In Without Fail Agent Froelich searches various databases for Reacher, only to discover he is rendered nearly untraceable because, without a driver's license, he has no photograph or address in government records.
 Reacher says he participates in casual sex.

+Child has said of Reacher's choice of an itinerant lifestyle, "It's not so much that he chooses it, it's just that it's all that he knows," as a result of the nomadic lifestyle he knew from growing up as an army brat.

+The character is noted for his preference for black coffee, which Child has indicated is a reflection of his own tastes, having stated in a September 2026 Q&A video, "There is no coffee that is not plain black coffee.
+Anything else is a kind of sugary-flavored drink, so that coffee means nothing else in it.
+That's what I do, that's what Reacher does."
+Child also said that the copious amounts that Reacher imbibes probably reflects his own, relating that he once counted 36 mugs of coffee that he had drunk in a day, though he qualified this by calling this amount "modest" compared to the amount consumed by his brother Andrew.
+In the same video, when asked if Reacher has a favorite dish to order when eating at a diner, Lee replied, "Absolutely he does.
+A big plate of silver dollar pancakes, with lashings of maple syrup, bacon, and two fried eggs, with mugs of black coffee, of course."

 Skills

 He is proficient in hand-to-hand combat.
 While not a master in any discipline, he tends to incorporate moves from various styles.
-He also has strong deduction skills and is an exceptional investigator.
+He also has strong deduction skills, has photographic memory and is an exceptional investigator.
 He is a skilled marksman and the only non-Marine to win the U.S. Marine Corps 1000-yard Invitational rifle competition.